FordUniver/thebook.lean/README.md

 # The Book in Lean

 This project aims to state and verify the proofs from [Proofs from THE BOOK](https://link.springer.com/book/10.1007/978-3-662-57265-8) by Martin Aigner and Günter M. Ziegler.
 The book presents different short proofs of a variety of results from six different areas.
+The results and proofs are stated in [Lean](https://leanprover.github.io), in particular in version 3.51.1.

 ## Number theory